Centers & Departments

 The department of Obstetrics treats infertility, and other diseases related to pregnancy or childbirth.

 Our goal is “supporting the patients and their families going back to their home with smiles.”

 Our department treats not only pregnant women, but also for those who desire to become pregnant.
 We provide a wide range of high-level quality assured medical services, such as treatments for menstrual disorder, infertility, preimplantation diagnosis, prenatal diagnosis, fetal therapy, support for safety and comfortable delivery, and less invasive laparoscopic surgery for endometriosis or uterine myoma.
 If you have any trouble with those problems, please feel free to visit our department.

 The Department of Gynecology treats various diseases, such as gynecologic tumors and menopausal disorders.

 “Our policy is to support women’s life events and their health.”

 We accurately diagnose malignant gynecologic tumors, such as cervical, endometrial, and ovarian cancers based on the latest knowledge, and provide appropriate multidisciplinary treatment in cooperation with other departments.
 In addition to treatment for common gynecologic symptoms, we perform endoscopic surgery for benign diseases, such as uterine fibroids, endometriosis, and ovarian tumors.
-Laparoscopic surgery for uterine malignancy, which is approved as advance medical care, and fertility-sparing therapy for endometrial cancer and for early-stage cervical cancer are also available in our department.
+Laparoscopic surgery for uterine malignancy and fertility-sparing therapy for endometrial cancer and for early-stage cervical cancer are also available in our department.